-Resume Bullet Points: 50+ Before-and-After Examples That Pass ATS (2026)
+Resume Bullet Points: 50+ Before-After Examples (ATS)

 Your resume gets scanned before it gets read.
 And in that scan, your bullet points are doing the most important work on the entire page.